Albert Diaz (judge): State court service

-In 2001, then-North Carolina Gov. Mike Easley appointed Diaz to the North Carolina Superior Court, making Diaz the first Hispanic ever to be a state judge in North Carolina.
+In 2001, then-North Carolina Governor Mike Easley appointed Diaz to the Mecklenburg County Superior Court, making Diaz the first Hispanic ever to be a state judge in North Carolina.
 The following year, Diaz lost a bid for election.
 However, Easley again appointed Diaz to the Superior Court.
 Then, in 2005, the North Carolina Supreme Court chief justice appointed Diaz to be Charlotte, North Carolina's first ever Business Court judge, one of just three in the state.
+Diaz served as a Business Court Representative to the American Bar Association’s Business Law Section.

 Federal judicial service

 On November 4, 2009, President Barack Obama nominated Diaz to be a United States circuit judge of the United States Court of Appeals for the Fourth Circuit, to replace Judge William Walter Wilkins, who assumed senior status in July 2007 and later retired.

-The nomination, made along with that of fellow North Carolina nominee James A. Wynn, Jr., was jointly endorsed by North Carolina senators Kay Hagan, a Democrat, and Richard Burr, a Republican.
+The nomination, made along with that of fellow North Carolina nominee James Andrew Wynn, was jointly endorsed by North Carolina U.S. Senators Kay Hagan, a Democrat, and Richard Burr, a Republican.
 He had a hearing before the Committee on December 16, 2009.
-He was heard along with fellow nominee James Wynn by just three of the Committee members.
+He was heard along with fellow nominee James Andrew Wynn by just three of the Committee members.
 When asked about his judicial philosophy, Diaz said: "We're not simply dealing with an academic exercise, but we're affecting people's lives in each and every case".
 The Senate Judiciary Committee voted 19–0 on January 28, 2010, to send his nomination to the Senate floor.

 A combination of secret holds and the threat of filibuster by Republicans caused Democratic Senate Majority Leader Harry Reid not to bring Diaz's confirmation to a vote for nearly eleven months.
 On December 18, 2010, the Senate confirmed Diaz by a voice vote.
 He received his commission on December 22, 2010.
+He became chief judge on July 8, 2023.

+Notable rulings

+In August 2020, Diaz wrote for the unanimous panel when it upheld the convictions of Rise Above Movement rioters at the 2017 Unite the Right rally in Charlottesville, Virginia because any unconstitutionally overbroad elements of the Anti-Riot Act were fully severable.